MAGICGrants/so-simple-theme/funds/privacy_guides/privacy_guides_funds.md

 ## Compensation for MAGIC Fund Committee Members

-The MAGIC Fund Voters must explicitly vote to change the amount of compensation allowable to MAGIC Fund Committee Members for such compensation to be made available from the MAGIC Fund, and limits (such as hourly rates) must be established in the vote.
+The MAGIC Fund Committee must unanimously vote to change the amount of compensation allowable to MAGIC Fund Committee Members for such compensation to be made available from the MAGIC Fund, and limits (such as hourly rates) must be established in the vote.
 MAGIC Grants will veto any disbursement that does not meet these predetermined guidelines.
 Committee members may optionally forgo compensation, though this should not be expected or pressured in any way.
 MAGIC Grants may be legally required to publicly disclose compensation that meets certain criteria; please ask the MAGIC board for specifics if this applies.
 MAGIC Fund Committee Members may elect to have their due compensation paid to another entity, subject to MAGIC Grants board approval.

 The initial level of allowable compensation and restrictions are listed in **Appendix D**.